 - Experience Croatia’s stunning shades of blue and green on the forested isle of Mljet and amid the picturesque waterfalls and gem-like pools of Plitvice Lakes National Park

-- Explore the UNESCO World Heritage-listed Dubrovnik while strolling atop the ancient walls, trying your hand at oystering, or participating in a cooking or silk embroidery class
+- Discover the UNESCO World Heritage-listed Dubrovnik while strolling atop the ancient walls, trying your hand at oystering or participating in a cooking class

-- Discover the captivating island of Vis—blending historical and natural allure—and experience the vibrancy of Hvar during kayaking excursions, island tours, and scenic hikes
+- Venture to the captivating island of Vis—blending historical and natural allure—and experience the vibrancy of Hvar during kayaking excursions, island tours and scenic hikes

-- Explore the waterfall-laced landscapes around Krka National Park while hiking or birdwatching, or delve into a centuries-old jewelry tradition on the island of Zlarin
+- Witness the waterfall-laced landscapes around Krka National Park, go hiking, birdwatch or delve into a centuries-old jewelry tradition on the island of Zlarin

 Availability is always subject to confirmation.
 Please check with us before booking flights